mweiden/cass/README.md

   and `LIMIT`
 - Table management statements such as `CREATE TABLE`, `DROP TABLE`, `TRUNCATE TABLE`, and `SHOW TABLES`
+- Lightweight transactions (compare-and-set):
+  - `INSERT ...
+IF NOT EXISTS`
+  - `UPDATE ...
+IF col = value` (simple equality predicates)
+  - Returns a single row with `[applied]` and, on failure, the current values for the checked columns

 Note on creating [partition and clustering keys](https://cassandra.apache.org/doc/4.0/cassandra/data_modeling/intro.html#partitions): the first column in `PRIMARY KEY(...)` will be the partition key, subsequent columns will be indexed as clustering keys.